Fuerback/bestroute/README.md

 # BestRoute
-Help to find the cheaper route for your trip.
+The BestRoute is a system that helps you to find the cheaper route for your trip using a graph data structure.

 # Requirements